How To Let Go Of Imposter Syndrome So You Can Crush It!

 Studies have shown that 70% of people have experienced it at some point.
 An article in Psychology Today lists some contributing factors such as:

 - a lot of stress in your life

 Imposter syndrome can affect our performance and self-confidence.
 It makes us feel like we’re not good enough.

 When I first started proofreading I was petrified with the thought that I didn’t know what I was doing, regardless of how much I knew.
-I had just finished a post-graduate program in book and magazine publishing and was working at a small travel magazine.
+I had just finished a post-graduate program in publishing and was working at a small travel magazine.

 I remember when I received my first article to proofread I was excited, but I was SO scared at the same time.
-The article was a short piece on Tibet, and I think I looked up a every fourth word I came across because I couldn’t trust myself to know what was right when really, I did.
+The article was a short piece on Tibet, and I think I looked up a every fourth word I came across because I couldn’t trust myself to know what was right.